arbyruns/SwiftUI_Slideoutmenu/README.md

 ## Presenting Sheets

 I placed sheets within  `SlideOutMenuView.swift` and have added one sheet as an example.
+You could also swap out sheet for a `fullScreenCover`

+## Menu Size

+Within in `SlideOutMenuView.swift` update the frame size located at `.frame(width: geo.size.width / 1.75)`.

 ## Other Notes